-Vitex Agnus-Castus, is otherwise called Vitex, Chasteberry, Chaste Tree, Monk’s pepper or Abraham’s Balm.
+Vitex Agnus-Castus is otherwise called Vitex, Chasteberry, Chaste Tree, Monk’s pepper, or Abraham’s Balm.
 It belongs to the region of the Mediterranean..
-It is one among the few varieties of Vitex growing in the temperate zone.
-It is a genus of the sub-tropical and tropical blossoming plants.
+It is one of the few varieties of Vitex growing in the temperate zone.
+It is a genus of sub-tropical and tropical blossoming plants.

 This Chaste tree belongs to the Vitex group; it is one among the ancient phytomedicines.
 The earlier Greek physicians Hippocrates, Dioscorides and Theophrast, referred to it just as the Greek historian Pliny, the Elder also did.
 The Greeks made indications that resemble its use in the modern times.
 They suggested it as a first aid for complains of the spleen, for heeling external wounds and for use during childbirth.
 The old-time physicians of America, made use of it for stimulating lactation.

 The herbs possess a very good track record in reducing complaints that are collectively called as Premenstrual Syndrome.
 This is particularly used as an effective relief to any inadequacy in the corpusluteum.